Chuo-ku Tourism Association Official Blog

 >>About this blog

-◆Tokyo Metropolitan Government's original "From Edo to Tokyo" draft of the Tokyo Metropolitan High School Education Course will be released.
+◆Tokyo's original "From Edo to Tokyo" draft of the Tokyo Metropolitan High School Department will be released

-0913_110120EdoTokyoText.jpgThe published textbook draft provides a comprehensive view of the historical changes of Tokyo over the modern, modern, and modern eras.
-In particular, the “Learning Window” corner has a mechanism to ask historical events and questions in the form of a question, and is edited so that the reader can think and judge.
-There are many photos and illustrations, so it's easy to understand.
-It features historical sites, cultural properties and Historic buildings as well as historical walks.
+0913_110120EdoTokyoText.jpgThe published textbook draft is designed to provide a comprehensive look at the historical changes of Tokyo throughout the modern, modern and modern eras.
+In particular, in the "Learning Window" section, a mechanism for asking historical events and questions is created in the form of question, and is edited so that the reader can think and judge.
+There are many photographs and illustrations, making it plain and easy to understand.
+It features historical sites, cultural properties, and Historic buildings, as well as historical walks.

-In the Showa period before the war, he introduced the Bank of Japan and the Tokyo Stock Exchange as "visiting the financial history of Showa."
-In the postwar period, "What is the era when the radio drama hit?"
-It is interesting that Sukiyabashi takes up "Your Name" stage.
-"Waterfront from the perspective of the Edo atmosphere" also focuses on the development of the bubble period and asks, "Let's think about why a mixed landscape of old and new was born on Tsukuda Island."
+In the Showa period before the war, the Bank of Japan and the Tokyo Stock Exchange were introduced as "visiting the financial history of Showa."
+In the post-war period, it is interesting that Sukiyabashi takes up "Your name is" in the "era when radio dramas were hit" and "What is your name?"
+"Waterfront viewed from the Edo emotion" focuses on development during the bubble period, and asks, "Let's think about why a mix of old and new landscape was born on Tsukuda Island."

-At the end of the textbook, he also describes today's themes such as the Tokyo Sky Tree and Akiba, a hobby city.
+At the end of the draft of the textbook, it also describes today's themes such as Tokyo Skytree and Akiba, a city of hobbies.

-■The draft of the "From Edo to Tokyo" subject can be published and viewed on the following site of the Tokyo Metropolitan Board of Education.
+■"From Edo to Tokyo" Textbooks can be viewed on the following website of the Tokyo Metropolitan Board of Education.

 The number of published pages is 204 pages in PDF format, 52MB.
-You can download it, but print it is not possible.
+You can download it, but you cannot print it.
 Therefore, you will see (read) on your computer, iPad, iPhone, etc.

 http://www.kyoiku.metro.tokyo.jp/press/pr101216.htm